–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 Note: Smith (2022) provides a comprehensive discussion of strategies to mitigate and adapt to climate change, including a section on agricultural strategies.

 We can’t control the weather, but we can prepare for its consequences.
 For example, Agriculture Canada scientists should identify cultivars of our key crops that have high resistance to spring frost, summer heat, windstorms, and both drought and flooding.
 Farmers will only adopt these cultivars if they grow efficiently and produce sufficiently high yield under the current climate.
 If such cultivars don’t already exist, they should be developed through strategic breeding programs, perhaps in cooperation with experts around the world.
 For example, we should begin to identify and encourage the production of crops that are highly tolerant to heat.
 Canadian researchers have been working to develop heat-tolerant canola cultivars, and a similar effort should be focused on other essential crops.
-Several crops grow well or even thrive at temperatures in the 30s and 40s (°C): eggplant (especially Mediterranean varieties), hot peppers, squashes and zucchini, okra, sweet potatoes, and sunflower.
-(Sunflower not only produces valuable seeds and oil, but offers the additional advantage of attracting many agricultural pests away from the main crop.)
+Several crops grow well or even thrive at temperatures in the 30s and 40s (°C): these include eggplant (especially Mediterranean varieties), hot peppers, squashes and zucchini, okra, sweet potatoes, and sunflower.
+(Sunflower produces valuable seeds and oil, but when it is grown alongside other crops, it can also attract many agricultural pests away from those crops.)
 Cherry tomatoes may also thrive, and may therefore represent a suitable replacement for larger tomatoes.

 Mitigating the problem of drought could begin with simple changes to traditional farm systems.
 For example, storing water in uncovered large-area ponds greatly increases evaporative water loss, particularly in warm and windy weather.
 Finding ways to cover existing ponds or converting such ponds into cisterns that protect the water against evaporation will be essential.
+If properly designed, such solutions can also be used to harvest floodwater before it can damage crops and infractucture.
 There are also growing numbers of high-tech ways to harvest water from the atmosphere (e.g., Daley 2021; Haechler et al. 2021) that should be investigated, perhaps through field trials with small-scale farmers before expanding the trials to cover larger cultivated areas.

-In a crisis, this approach would give us time to implement a “Manhattan project”—an intense, short-term project designed to restore food production.
+In a crisis, the stored food would give us time to implement a “Manhattan project”—an intense, short-term project designed to restore food production.
 For example, if we begin studying small-scale greenhouses and other alternatives now (see section 3.4 for details), we will gain the experience required to rapidly build large numbers of greenhouses and indoor farms.
 To do this, we must create and test such projects now so we can identify and eliminate impediments to wide-scale implementation.

 We may also need to provide incentives to rebalance crop production to reduce the proportion of our crops allocated to livestock fodder and increase the human food supply.
 In a famine, food should be allocated preferentially to humans, not livestock.
 For example, in some areas, it may be necessary to switch from crops like corn that primarily support livestock or ethanol production to more nutritionally complete foods like soybean that can support humans.
 (Existing marketing boards are both a problem, because of the constraints they impose, and an opportunity, because they have long experience with the practicalities of food storage and distribution.)